 The appointment of a mustard maker to Pope John XXII in Avignon underscores mustard's deep-rooted importance in French history.
 Between 1249 and 1334, the Pope's personal mustard maker gained such prestige that the phrase “Se croire le premier moutardier du pape” emerged, signifying someone with an inflated sense of self-importance.

-Have you seen this : What’s the Best Method for a Flavorful Korean Bulgogi with Pear Marinated Beef?
+Also to read : What’s the Best Method for a Flavorful Korean Bulgogi with Pear Marinated Beef?

 By 1390, the French government had implemented strict regulations on mustard production, mandating that it contain only "good seed and suitable vinegar.”
 This highlights the meticulous standards set to maintain mustard's quality and authenticate its cultural value.